harprit/LambdaSQS/README.md

-# Process SQS Queue with Lambda (using AWS SAM & CodePipeline)
+# Process SQS Queue with Lambda
+## Using AWS SAM & CodePipeline

 Dev workflow is simply to make code changes, npm run test and commit code to the repo.